 Establishing relationships with persons from cultures different from ourselves can be challenging.
 One of the challenges is learning new customs and traditions.

-A second challenge of relating with persons different from us is identifying fears, prejudices, and stereotypes that not only guide our social interactions and contribute to misinformation about members of various cultural groups but help to perpetuate various social inequities.
+A second challenge of relating with people different from us is identifying fears, prejudices, and stereotypes that not only guide our social interactions, they also contribute to misinformation about members of various cultural groups but help to perpetuate various social inequities.

 Tips for building a strong intercultural relationship